ToolJet/ToolJet/docs/docs/tooljet-db/database-editor.md

 | Set to NULL | If a default value is present, this option will set the foreign key value in the source table to NULL. |
 | Set to Default | If a default value is present, this option will set the foreign key value in the source table to the default value of the column. |

-#### Creating Foreign Key
+### Creating Foreign Key

-While creating/editing a table(target), you will be able add one or more than one Foreign Keys referencing the column(s) of other existing(source) tables.
-When using a Foreign Key, the following constraints apply:
+While creating/editing a table(target), you will be able to add one or more than one Foreign Keys referencing the column(s) of other existing(source) tables.

- - Referential Integrity: The values in the Foreign Key column of the target table must match the values in the desired column of the source table.
- - Matching Data Types: The data types of the Foreign Key column and the referenced column must be the same.
- - Source Table Existence: The source table must already exist before creating the Foreign Key relationship.
- - Data Type: Foreign key relation cannot be created for serial data type columns.

 To create a Foreign Key relationship, follow these steps:

  - Create or edit an existing table.
  - Click on the `+ Add Relation` button under the Foreign key relation section.